vrwim/WRBaseClasses/readme.md

 # WRBaseClasses

-This is a library where I put all the useful classes I create to simplify my life as a developer.
+This is a Swift library where I put all the useful classes I create to simplify my life as a developer.
 Feel free to fork and improve this library!

 ## WRBaseTableViewSource